google-deepmind/brave/README.md

 ## Disclaimer

-This is not an officially supported Google product.
+This is not an official Google product.